How DEC charities are providing aid as the crisis evolves

 Lebanon

-As people continue to return to their communities, many are finding their homes destroyed or areas still unsafe.
+Upon returning to their communities, many people found their homes destroyed or areas still unsafe.

 “When the ceasefire started, people that had been displaced returned to the areas that they're originally from to find that either they couldn't return to their homes because there were still some access and safety constraints, or because their homes were destroyed."